keanehauck/keanehauck.github.io/collections/_posts/2024-06-24-tf2-metagaming.md

 The scout vs. soldier duel is a strategic one, with each class attempting to move the duel into an environment that most benefits them.

 ### Scout vs. Demoman

+This is probably the most one-sided duel in a Sixes match.
+Unlike the soldier, demoman does not have any splash damage for his grenades, so he has to hit the scout directly for them to be effective.
+Stickies are similarly problematic, as their charge-up time before detonation makes them predictable for a skilled scout to avoid.
+The task of a demoman is to use his explosive capabilities to wall out the scout before the scout can close the gap between them.
+If the scout gets in close proximity, the demo is usually dead.